Chart Color Schemes

 While Mortlake retains a healthy unemployment rate of 3.9%, recent employment declines have impacted its national performance ranking

-The area may have limited local employment opportunities as indicated by Census data.
-In the year to September 2025, Mortlake's labour force decreased by 3.2%, and employment fell by 4.1%, raising unemployment by 0.8 percentage points.
-State-level data from 25-Nov-25 shows VIC employment grew by 1.13% year-on-year, with a state unemployment rate of 4.7%.
-Jobs and Skills Australia's national employment forecasts from May-25 project overall growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Mortlake's employment mix suggests local employment could increase by 5.6% in five years and 12.2% in ten years, though this is a simplified extrapolation for illustrative purposes only.
+Between September 2024 and September 2025, labour force decreased by 3.1% while employment fell by 3.7%, increasing unemployment rate by 0.7 percentage points.
+National employment forecasts from Jobs and Skills Australia project a 6.6% increase over five years and 13.7% over ten years.
+Applying these projections to Mortlake's employment mix suggests local employment should increase by 5.6% over five years and 12.2% over ten years, though this is an illustrative extrapolation not accounting for local population changes.

 Frequently Asked Questions - Employment